-GCPHN acknowledge that people may not always see a clinical psychologist and may see a general psychologist, counsellor, or social worker for a consultation.
-General psychologists, counsellors and social workers data is limited due to psychologists (clinical or other) may also provide some services listed for general psychologist, counsellors, and social workers.
-Implications of this is (psychologists (clinical or other) cannot be readily separated from other mental health workers and leading to duplication in reporting.
-Due to this GCPHN will report on GP mental health services, clinical psychologists and psychiatrists MBS services provided and acknowledge data is not included for services delivered by general psychologist, counsellors, or social worker services.
+People may not always see a clinical psychologist and may see a general psychologist, counsellor, or social worker for a consultation.
+General psychologists, counsellors and social workers data is limited because psychologists (clinical or other) may also provide some services listed for general psychologist, counsellors, and social workers.
+Implications of this is that psychologists (clinical or other) cannot be readily separated from other mental health workers, which creates duplication in reporting.
+Due to this, in Health Needs Assessment, GCPHN reports on GP mental health services, clinical psychologists and psychiatrists MBS services provided and acknowledge that this excludes services delivered by general psychologist, counsellors, or social worker services.